 I don’t know what happened, but I guess it just kinda fizzled—you know how these things do, how you swear when you’re young that they won’t, that this is some real shit and no one else understands—but they do understand, just in a way you can’t quite imagine yet.

-So I let go of the Buenos Aires fantasy—maybe I can’t say I let go of him cause I never really had him - let go slowly, without noticing it, so I guess it didn’t even hurt that bad.
+So I let go of the Buenos Aires fantasy.
+I can’t say I let go of him cause I never really had him.
+I let go slowly, so slowly I barely even felt it.
+Barely.

 Buenos Aires had never even written me back.

 I gotta say, I wasn’t really that hyped on meeting Rome.
 I felt like it was one of those things I had to do—everyone just going on and on about how fucking great he was, in this way that makes you feel like you don’t really know what life is all about, what history and culture and the fucking human condition is all about, until you’ve met him and hung out and strolled around those goddamn gleaming black stone streets with him—you in sneakers and him in some kinda slick brand you can’t pronounce, and all the women in 3-inch heels and looking glamorous as hell and you just wondering how they don’t break their ankles every third step.

 My dad, actually, was the one that was most hyped on me meeting him, and you can kinda understand why: Rome is so fucking sauve, so debonair, so cultured and shit, and in a lot of ways he’s the kind of guy that any dad would want to see their daughter with.